Psychology Department Retention Standards

-- As the Department’s designated performance standard, students must achieve a minimum grade of C+ in PSY 101 and 121.
+- As the Department’s designated performance standard, students must achieve a minimum grade of C- in all Psychology courses that count towards the major.
+Note: As of the fall 2021 semester, this standard applies to all Psychology courses that count towards the major, including PSY 101 and PSY 121.

 TCNJ policy on repeating courses states that “A student may repeat any course once.
 If a student desires to take a course more than twice, permission must be obtained from the chair of the department in which the student is majoring and the chair of the department offering the course.”
 However, it is the Psychology Department’s policy that the Chair will not offer permission for a student to take a course more than twice.

 If a student does not achieve the minimum grade requirement after two attempts at the same course (e.g., two grades of less than C- in PSY 203), the student is dismissed from and no longer eligible to pursue the major.

 (200-level courses other than 203 and 299): The department implements a “three strikes” policy for these courses.
 Upon the third instance of a grade less than C- in the foundation courses (e.g., less than C- two times in PSY 216 and one time in PSY 217; less than C- in three different foundation courses), that student is dismissed from and no longer eligible to pursue the major.
 Strikes cannot be erased by repeating a course and then achieving the minimum grade; the grade for the student’s earlier attempt at the course is included in the strikes tally.
 The minimum grade policy only applies to courses the student plans to apply to the psychology major; thus, a student may count a foundation course with a grade less than C- towards a free elective (although it would still count as a strike).